 Vera is an epidemiologist with over 30 years of experience in the life and health insurance industries.
 She is one of the leading mortality experts in the life insurance industry.
 She writes underwriting manuals and policy and procedure manuals for life and health insurance companies.

 * Life expectancies that are personalized and accurate to the standards of the life insurance and life settlement industries.
-Addresses the cases when life expectancies that are simply taken from a life table or estimated by a doctor, actuary or biostatistician are not sufficient or credible.
+Addresses the cases when life expectancies that are simply taken from a life table or estimated by a doctor, actuary or biostatistician are too long, too short, insufficient or not credible.
 Addresses the cases when a complete insight into the individual's medical conditions and/or personal history of high-risk behaviors is needed to assist the judge or jury in their decision.
 This information often decides the case, see publication for details.

 * Expert in bad faith/wrongful denial of life/health insurance claims.

 * Expert in life/health insurance underwriting material misrepresentation.

 * Expert in medical risk assessment and underwriting issues.

 * Expert in life insurance underwriting policies and procedures.

 * Expert in epidemiology.
 Previous cases include infectious diseases, occupational and environmental exposures, pesticides and tobacco.

 * Approved life expectancy expert with the U.S. Department of Justice.